 To Pose or Not to Pose?

 Yoga incorporates postures, deep breathing, and meditation to improve overall well-being, enhance physical fitness, and decrease stress and anxiety.
-In recent years, the popularity of yoga has increased, and, with it, the scientific evidence confirming the benefits of yoga has grown.
+In recent years, the popularity of yoga has increased, and with it the scientific evidence confirming the benefits of yoga has grown.
 More than 36 million Americans practice yoga on a regular basis and most of these people are women of child-bearing age.
-Staying physical fit and active during pregnancy is important, and evidence now show that yoga can be an important part of an expectant mom’s daily routine.
+Staying physically fit and active during pregnancy is important, and evidence now shows that yoga can be an important part of an expectant mom’s daily routine.

-Practicing yoga during pregnancy helps women reduce stress, anxiety, and depression; decrease low back pain; and improve quality of sleep.
-It can also decrease nausea and headaches during pregnancy and alleviate carpal tunnel syndrome.2 Even women with high-risk pregnancies experience improved outcomes with yoga.
+Practicing yoga during pregnancy reduces stress, anxiety, and depression; decreases low back pain; and improves quality of sleep.
+It can also decrease nausea and headaches during pregnancy and alleviate carpal tunnel syndrome.
+Even women with high-risk pregnancies experience improved outcomes with yoga.
 Practicing yoga also improves confidence with other types of physical activity during pregnancy.

 If you attend a yoga class during pregnancy, it’s smart to choose one designed for mothers-to-be.
-(If you have trouble locating a prenatal class, ask your doctor: some obstetrical practices offer prenatal yoga classes as part of the care provided to pregnant women.3) If a prenatal class is not available in your area, attending a regular (not prenatal) class is fine, just be sure to tell the instructor that you are pregnant and how far along you are.
+If you have trouble locating a prenatal class, ask your doctor: some obstetrical practices offer prenatal yoga classes as part of the care provided to pregnant women.
+If a prenatal class is not available in your area, attending a regular (not prenatal) class is fine, just be sure to tell the instructor that you are pregnant and how far along you are.

-Most Yoga Postures Are Safe During Pregnancy (see here).
+Most yoga postures are safe during pregnancy.
 Avoid poses that make you lie on your back, as this may reduce blood flow to the uterus.
-Of course, laying on your belly is a no-no for expecting moms, especially after the first trimester!9 Also avoid backbends and inversions (upside-down poses).8,9 When you are doing standing poses, stay near a wall, chair, or other prop so that you have support in case you lose your balance.
+Of course, laying on your belly is a no-no for expecting moms, especially after the first trimester!
+Also avoid back bends and inversions (upside-down poses).
+When you are doing standing poses, stay near a wall, chair, or other prop so that you have support in case you lose your balance.

 Take care not to overstretch any of your muscles.
-Pregnancy makes you more susceptible to injuries to muscles since the hormone relaxin (which allows the uterus to expand) also makes connective tissues more flexible.8,9 Any style of yoga that is practiced in an overheated room is not safe for pregnant women.
+Pregnancy makes you more susceptible to injuries to muscles since the hormone relaxin (which allows the uterus to expand) also makes connective tissues more flexible.
+Any style of yoga that is practiced in an overheated room is not safe for pregnant women.

 Know Your Body

-One of the most important principles of yoga is to appreciate and trust your own body.
+One of the most important principles of yoga is to appreciate and to trust your own body.
 If something is difficult for the pregnant you, it’s OK!
 Don’t get frustrated or discouraged if you need to modify some poses.
 Listen to your body and do what’s right for you.